 Want a PAM solution now?
 You probably already have one, but it may not be the right one.
 PAM solutions are notoriously difficult to use.
 When that happens, privileged users often ignore them, leaving you exposed to the very risks they are supposed to mitigate.
 This is the problem we solve.

-WALLIX has created a PAM solution that is easy to deploy.
+The WALLIX PAM solution is easy to deploy.
 It’s simple and efficient to maintain, able to work with virtually any privileged account.
 What’s our secret?
 We have designed our PAM solution as “agent-less.”
-Unlike a lot of other PAM solutions, WAB doesn’t force the IT department to install special software on every system where they are managing privileged access.
+Unlike a lot of other PAM solutions, WALLIX doesn’t force the IT department to install special software on every system where they are managing privileged access.
 This can kill PAM through complexity and expense.
 Instead, our elegantly architected PAM solution gives your team the tools to make PAM an enduring, pervasive and consistent force in your security and compliance efforts.